 |Online Documentation:||LDC2015S02 Documents|

 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

-RATS Speech Activity Detection was developed by the Linguistic Data Consortium (LDC) and is comprised of approximately 3,000 hours of Levantine Arabic, English, Farsi, Pashto, and Urdu conversational telephone speech with automatic and manual annotation of speech segments.
+RATS Speech Activity Detection was developed by the Linguistic Data Consortium (LDC) and is comprised of approximately 350 hours of Levantine Arabic, English, Farsi, Pashto, and Urdu conversational telephone speech with automatic and manual annotation of speech segments.
+The audio was retransmitted over eight channels, making 3,000 hours of total audio.
 The corpus was created to provide training, development and initial test sets for the Speech Activity Detection (SAD) task in the DARPA RATS (Robust Automatic Transcription of Speech) program.